Kitware/VTK/Rendering/OpenXRRemoting/README.md

 > When building the player application from VisualStudio, the Hololens emulator does not appear in the list of machine to deploy to.

 Add a new x64 solution platform within VisualStudio and switch the current platform from ARM64 to x64.
-When building, if you now get the error `module machine type 'x64' conflicts with target machine type 'ARM64'`, then edit the project file to remove all occurence of `/machine:ARM64`.
+When building, if you now get the error `module machine type 'x64' conflicts with target machine type 'ARM64'`, then edit the project file to remove all occurrence of `/machine:ARM64`.